lukasaric/DatingApp/readme.md

 # My DatingApp
-This is my DatingApp .net/Angular training
+This is my DatingApp

+## Frameworks
+Angular
+.net